 But I have always loved travelling and leap at every chance, so when I was invited by Swan Hellenic to devise music talks for cruises, I was really delighted.
 And, researching talks is always a huge pleasure.
 Not having been a very assidulous student in my early days, I am constantly learning now.

 I went with Swan Hellenic to the Far East, to America (North and South) and also around the Mediterranean.
-The challenge to make the lectures `relevant’ was a fun one – Sea Pictures and Symphonies: Piazzola; Villa-Lobos; Storms at Sea – Idomeneo, The Fying Dutchman, The Wreckers etc., Mozart in Italy; Love Duets (on 14/02) etc etc.
+The challenge to make the lectures `relevant’ was a fun one – Sea Pictures and Symphonies: Piazzola; Villa-Lobos; Storms at Sea – Idomeneo, The Flying Dutchman, The Wreckers etc., Mozart in Italy; Love Duets (on 14/02) etc etc.

-Swan Hellenic ceased trading on 2017, sadly, but recently I have worked for some other travel companies: Martin Randall Travel, Kirker Holidays, Andante and Nobel Caledonia.
+Swan Hellenic ceased trading on 2017, sadly, but recently I have worked for some other travel companies: Martin Randall Travel, Kirker Holidays, Andante and Noble Caledonia.
 Recent high points have been a cruise all the way up the Rhine and a week in Leipzig (seeing the Ring there) and visiting many composer connected places.